Here in the North Eastern States, we will see the snow flying soon.

 - Large can of bag balm or petroleum jelly for protecting those combs and wattles.

 - Straw or bedding of choice.
-Get extra- chickens don’t like walking on snow, but if you put down straw they will venture out.
+Get extra- chickens don’t like walking on snow, but they will venture out if you put down the straw.

 Feeding Chickens for Winter